Migraine Medication Might Put Heart Health at Risk

 Some of these Medications include:

 The Arkansas drug injury lawyers with Rainwater, Holt & Sexton suggest that anyone taking these medications that has a history of heart conditions to consult with your doctor immediately.
-If you have suffered from a heart complication while taking one of these medications, we suggest you contact us today.
+If you have suffered from a heart complication or suspected wrongful death while taking one of these medications, we suggest you contact us today.